p-salido/styleguide/ruby.md

 Prefer named constants over magic literals.

+## Code

+Do not mutate arguments unless that is the purpose of the method.

+In a conditional the positive case should go first.
+Do not use `unless` with `else` or `if !(...) ... else`.

 ## Data Interchange

 Dates exposed through API endpoints should be formatted according to ISO 8601.